mshirsekar1/DiamondHacks22/Prizes.md

+# Prizes

+## Award Categories

+### Gold Awards

+🏆 **Best Overall**
+1 winner - $400 cash value
+4 x $100 gift cards of your choice to Amazon, Visa, Neflix, Uber, Starbucks, Leetcode, or Spotify.

+💛 **Best in Equity**
+1 winner - $400 cash value
+4 x $100 gift cards of your choice to Amazon, Visa, Neflix, Uber, Starbucks, Leetcode, or Spotify.

+✏️ **Best in Efficiency**
+1 winner - $400 cash value
+4 x $100 gift cards of your choice to Amazon, Visa, Neflix, Uber, Starbucks, Leetcode, or Spotify.

+🌳 **Best in Environment**
+1 winner - $400 cash value
+4 x $100 gift cards of your choice to Amazon, Visa, Neflix, Uber, Starbucks, Leetcode, or Spotify.

+😇**Best First-Timer Hack**
+1 winner - $120 cash value
+4 x $30 gift cards of your choice to Amazon, Visa, Neflix, Uber, Starbucks, Leetcode, or Spotify.

+♿**Most Accessibility-Friendly**
+1 winner - $120 cash value
+4 x $30 gift cards of your choice to Amazon, Visa, Neflix, Uber, Starbucks, Leetcode, or Spotify.

+💡**Most Innovative Idea**
+1 winner - $120 cash value
+4 x $30 gift cards of your choice to Amazon, Visa, Neflix, Uber, Starbucks, Leetcode, or Spotify.

 ## Categories

 This year, we encourage you to work on a hack in one of the following categories.
-If you submit under one of the following categories, you will be eligible for additional [prizes](Prize%Categories.md)!
+If you submit under one of the following categories, you will be eligible for additional prizes (see the "Best in..."s above!

 * 💛 Equity
     Tackle inequities in gender, education, health, and more.